jgcarrillo/reverse-recipes/README.md

         Request::HEADER_X_FORWARDED_AWS_ELB;
 ```

+See [documentation](https://laravel.com/docs/5.7/requests#configuring-trusted-proxies) for more information at the end of the post.

 ### Secure assets

 I'm not sure if this is mandatory, but we added the `secure_asset()` function in `app.blade.php` as follows.
 Probably it's necessary to add in `styles` and `scripts` too.